Selections from

 Thesis STATEMENT

-During the exploration of learning and loving Photography, my work changed and shifted rapidly.
-The lens was always a place I came back to.
-I remember my dad bringing me along to band practice growing up in Pasadena and Sierra Madre.
-I’d lay on the floor by the bass drum and be bored out of my mind.
-My dad played in an R&B band that would cover Motown classics and soul.
-He exposed me to a vast spectrum of music from a young age, and challenged my ear constantly.
-He never “made it” as a musician you could say, but there was never an option to ignore music.
-It was weaved into everything.
-It became something that has thrilled me all my life.
-To live alongside it, to play it, to listen, to experience.
+Through the exploration of learning & falling in love with photography, my work evolved & shifted rapidly—but the lens was always a place I returned to.
+I remember my dad bringing me along to band practices in Pasadena & Sierra Madre, where I’d lie on the floor by the bass drum, bored out of my mind.
+He played in an R&B band that covered Motown classics & soul.
+He was constantly challenging my ear & exposing me to a vast spectrum of music from a young age.
+He never “made it” in the traditional sense, but music was never something I could ignore—it was woven into everything.
+It has thrilled me all my life.
+To live alongside it, to play it, to listen, to feel & experience.
 There became a need to capture it.

-Through my teenage years in and around Los Angeles, I spent countless nights finding all ages underground indie shows that were anywhere from $2 to $5 entrance.
-I became so entranced by these artists.
-So many of them were my friends.
-I watched so many of them become great.
-I started photographing these shows and experiences in a keepsake fashion on my mom's 1990s 35mm film camera.
-It quickly became a huge part of me, and gave me this purpose or place in the music.
+Through my teen years, growing up in & around Los Angeles, I spent countless nights at all-ages underground indie shows.
+Many being under five dollars to enter.
+I became completely entranced by the artists—many of them my friends—watching them grow into greatness.
+I started documenting these nights with my mom’s 1990s 35mm film camera, capturing moments in a keepsake fashion.
+It quickly became a part of me, giving me both purpose & a place within the music.

-I craved this touch of nostalgia in everything I photographed as it gave me this sense of home.
-Nostalgia for a time I never lived to experience, but was always in my ears and such a large portion of the physical media I consumed through my youth.
-I have always had a deep admiration for the performer.
-Maybe a part of me wants to feel what they feel.
-Remembering being so young and having my walls covered with posters of bands and musicians covering even my ceiling.
-Music was always something that took over my whole being.
-The music scene is home to many elements of the soul.
-The escape, the connection, the passion, the thrill.
-The lifestyle, the experiences that are fleeting between you and around you.
-Falling in love with sonic waves and the person behind it, adhering to the persona they build.
+I craved this touch of nostalgia in everything I photographed—it gave me a sense of home.
+Nostalgia for a time I never lived, but always heard through speakers & saw in the physical media I devoured in my youth.
+I've always admired the performer deeply—maybe part of me wanted to feel what they felt.
+Remembering being so young, my walls were covered with posters of rockstars, even my ceiling was plastered.
+Music was something that consumed me completely.
+It is home to the soul’s deepest elements: escape, connection, passion, thrill.
+The lifestyle & the fleeting moments that live between you & around you.
+Falling in love with sound & with the people who create it—believing in the personas they build.

-Finding a way to capture this element of the soul has been an ongoing quest that's developing through remembering my childhood and in a sense paying homage.
-I struggled as a Photographer to understand my role and capture the feeling that music had given me all my life from a perspective that was entirely different from the commercial world of Music Photography.
-I struggled to separate this commercial or label standard way of capturing the show from the real thrill of it, and what the music makes me and so many others feel.
-I was drawn to the way musicians were captured on every album cover of these vintage records I grew up with, in the vinyl sleeve, the CD books.
-So many of these highly artly forward covers and connecting those elements with the keepsake fashion of my family photos drew me to look deeper.
+Capturing these elements of the soul has been an ongoing quest, rooted in remembering my childhood & in a sense, paying homage.
+I struggled as a photographer to understand my role & capture the feeling that music had given me all my life from a perspective that was entirely different from the commercial world of music photography.
+I struggled to separate this commercial or label standard way of capturing the show from the real thrill of it—what the music makes me & so many others feel.
+I found inspiration in the vintage records I grew up with—their album covers, vinyl sleeves, & CD inserts—all deeply artistic & emotionally charged.
+That, combined with the keepsake quality of old family photos, pushed me to dig deeper.

-I wanted to photograph in the way I felt nostalgic for.
-I started this series on a disposable Kodak camera and a 1980s Polaroid in an effort to see things differently or interact with the artists in a different way than before.
-I was drawn to the way that the Kodak disposable and smaller cameras brought people to life.
-When I lugged a DSLR around with a heavy flash, it was like something changed between us, there’s a certain guarding that happens.
-I quickly switched over to a canon point-and-shoot to capture the later part of this series.
-I am continually looking for ways to bridge that gap of connection and to capture this in-between space that sustains somewhere between the personal and the commercial.
-This series is nowhere near its final form, and something I hope to continually grow over the years working in the music industry and alongside it.
-Deepening my grip on understanding where my role is and where I come into the work in those elements, and why it feels so urgent to capture.
+I wanted to photograph the way I felt nostalgic for.
+I began this series on a disposable Kodak camera & a 1980s Polaroid, searching for a new way of seeing & connecting with the artists in a different way.
+I noticed how these smaller cameras brought people to life—when I carried a DSLR with a heavy flash, something shifted; people became guarded.
+They knew they were being photographed & documented.
+Eventually, I transitioned to a Canon point-and-shoot to complete the later part of this series.
+I am continually looking for ways to bridge that gap of connection & to capture this in-between space that sustains somewhere between the personal & the commercial.
+This series is nowhere near its final form, & something I hope to continually grow over the years working in the music industry & alongside it.
+Deepening my grip on understanding where my role is & where I come into the work & why it feels so urgent to capture.